Klipper3d/klipper/docs/FAQ.md

 a higher speed.
 So, for a Z axis with a very precise step_distance the actual obtainable max_z_velocity may be smaller than what is configured in Marlin.

+### My TMC motor driver turns off in the middle of a print

+There have been reports of some TMC drivers being disabled in the middle of a print.
+(In particular, with the TMC2208 driver.)
+When this issue occurs, the stepper associated with the driver moves freely, while the print continues.

+It is believed this may be due to "over current" detection within the TMC driver.
+Trinamic has indicated that this could occur if the driver is in "stealthChop mode" and an abrupt velocity change occurs.
+If you experience this problem during homing, consider using a slower homing speed.
+If you experience this problem in the middle of a print, consider using a lower junction_deviation setting.

 ### When I set "restart_method=command" my AVR device just hangs on a restart